Course 1 – Legal Practice Skills (3 US credits; 45 hours, in just over four weeks)

 *Please note: The various elements of The Law Clinic are reviewed regularly, and Cardiff University cannot guarantee that specific opportunities will always be available.
 However, Law Clinic experience will be provided.

 Would you fancy contributing to the satellite Law publication The Justice Gap?
 As part of the Cardiff Law School Innocence Project, the online magazine features reports about access to justice issues.
-Examining the reports can encourage students to reflect upon different writing styles.

 Additional educational, cultural and social experiences could include*: